nicolezhi/cse15-lab-reports/week-2-lab-report.md

 [Screenshot](https://drive.google.com/file/d/1-oieLs9yix5wNPKcMtXoYPY3jJz9vfbb/view?usp=drive_link)

 The code works pretty much the same for this input as it did above, using the same logic on a different input.
 First, the `url.getQuery().split("&")` method splits the URL into a `parameters` array into 2 elements: `[s=How are you, user=yash]`.
 Then, the `parameters[1].split("=")` splits the index: 1 element into `[user, yash]` and stores `"yash"` into a temporary string called `temp`.
 Then, the `parameters[0].split("=")` method splits the index: 0 element into `[s, How are you]` which stores `"How are you"` into `temp`.
 Finally, the temporary string gets returned with a new line (`"\n"`) so the output is `"yash: How are you"`in a new line underneath the message printed in the URL above.
 The difference between this URL and the one above is the values of `String[] message`, `String[] user`, and the `temp` string, since the URL's are different.
 ***

 ## **Part 2**

 [Screenshot](https://drive.google.com/file/d/17rKX_apciwZ4LSS22VM_Me_C7JlGV3qh/view?usp=drive_link)

-The screenshot above shows both the private and public keys when I use the `ls` command.
+The screenshot above shows the private and public keys when I use the `ls` command.
 The private key is `id_rsa` and the public key is `id_rsa.pub`.
 The absolute pathway for the private key is `/home/linux/ieng6/oce/5p/nzhi/.ssh/id_rsa`.
-The absolute pathway for the public key is `/home/linux/ieng6/oce/5p/nzhi/.ssh/id_rsa.pub`.
+The absolute pathway for the public key is `/Users/nzhi/.ssh/id_rsa.pub`.

 [Screenshot](https://drive.google.com/file/d/1PWUxqZ9T9LJDSL3dlHvC39_WbSKGQW4t/view?usp=drive_link)